'Lost' ocean nanoplastic might be getting trapped on coasts

-Category: Climate Hits: 2As plastic debris weathers in aquatic environments, it can shed tiny nanoplastics.
+Category: Climate Hits: 3As plastic debris weathers in aquatic environments, it can shed tiny nanoplastics.
 Although scientists have a good understanding of how these particles form, they still don't have a good grasp of where all the fragments end up.
 Now, researchers have shown experimentally that most nanoplastics in estuarine waters can clump, forming larger clusters that either settle or stick to solid objects, instead of floating on into the ocean.

 Read more https://www.sciencedaily.com/releases/2021/03/210310132335.htm